-A hands on approach to planning and conducting summer camps, church retreats, wilderness experiences, and other off-site events.
+A hands-on approach to planning and conducting summer camps, church retreats, wilderness experiences, and other off-site events.
 Development of a philosophy of camping ministries.
-Will culminate with a weekend retreat planned by and for the students of the class (additional charge).

-Youth Culture, Trends and Issues (F)
+YMIN283.
+Youth Culture, Trends, and Issues (2)

 The course emphasizes culture shifts and trends affecting adolescents.
 Understanding why teenagers act the way they do and developing ministry responses that meet those needs.
-A closer look at current and significant issues including: peer pressure, sexual patterns and attitudes, mass media, school, movies, TV, magazines, advertising, Internet, music, drugs and alcohol, gangs, violence, self-mutilation, substance abuse, and eating disorders.
+A closer look at current and significant issues including peer pressure, sexual patterns and attitudes, mass media, school, movies, TV, magazines, advertising, Internet, music, drugs and alcohol, gangs, violence, self-mutilation, substance abuse, and eating disorders.

-Christian Education of Youth (S)
+YMIN291.
+Christian Education of Youth (3)

 An introduction to creative Bible teaching to youth, including skills in conversing one on one with youth and communicating to the adolescent.
 Involves an expanded section on experiential learning through games, simulation and role playing.
-(Prerequisite: Junior class standing)